reimagined/resolve/docs/read-side.md

 }
 ```

-Refer to the [Query a Read Model](#query-a-read-model) section for more information on how to send a request to a Read Model resolver.
+Refer to the [Query a Read Model](#query-a-read-model) section to learn how to send a request to a Read Model resolver.

 ## View Model Specifics